About Us

 In 1852, Rev. Graham established Arkansas College, to educate men and women.
 The college, located on the grounds where our church now stands, is how College Ave. got its name.
 After helping to build the school, a church was also constructed in 1860, fronting Block and East Street near the Fayetteville Square.
 Unfortunately, just a few years later, both the college and the church were destroyed by fire in December 1862 following the Battle of Fayetteville and Battle of Prairie Grove.
 While the college was never rebuilt, it is speculated that Fayetteville was selected in 1872 as the location to establish The University of Arkansas, because of the original success of Arkansas College.
 A new church was completed in 1872 at the location where Arkansas College once stood.
 In December 1912, a fire destroyed that church, but by May 1914, a dedication service was celebrated by the whole community for the church we worship in today.

-First Christian Church Fayetteville is blessed by the fortitude of generations who have followed God’s vision and call.
+First Christian Church Fayetteville is grateful for its long history in this community and the fortitude of generations seeking to follow God’s vision and call.
 With this legacy, we continue to seek God's direction for ministry and mission in the world.

 A complete history, “Fayetteville First Christian Church: Historical Notes from the First 160 Years,” is available at the Fayetteville Public Library and in the Mullin’s Library at the University of Arkansas.